nicotine189/Chrome_Ext_UrNewLandingPage/README.md

-# Chrome Extension : A momentum like
+# Chrome Extension : Your new favorite landing page !

-Projet de création d'une extension du navigateur Chrome.
-Il s'agit du 3ème projet de notre cursus à ADA Tech School (Paris)
+The project is about creating a browser extension for Google Chrome.
+It is the third project of our curriculum at ADA Tech School in Paris.

 ## Authors